o-k-coding/go-projects/simple-bank/README.md

 Look into this method for using an env file <https://stackoverflow.com/questions/67964110/how-to-access-secrets-when-using-flutter-web-with-github-actions/67998780#67998780>

 the only problem is that I can't pass it to the postgres service which is super annoying

+## Viper

+Can read from a remote system like consul or etcd
+Has ability to live watch writing to the config file